LakshmiNarayanan2003/Flash_Chat/README.md

 # chat_app

-A real need Chat application with Firebase login Authentication.
+A real Chat application with Firebase login Authentication.
 Nothing exceptional, just a normal chat app.

 ## Getting Started
 - You'll need a Firebase account which you can create from firebase.google.com